wso2-extensions/esb-inbound-kafka/README.md

 ## Getting started

 To get started with the inbound endpoint, go to [Configuring Kafka Inbound Endpoint](docs/config.md).
-Once you have completed your configurations, you can consume the messages that are produced by the kafka producer via a topic.
+Once you have completed your configurations, you can consume the messages that are produced by the Kafka producer via a topic.

 ## Building from the source